predictionmachine/pm-github-actions/README.md

-It also reports to [codecov](https://about.codecov.io/) and [codeclimate quality](https://codeclimate.com/quality/) to help you have a healthier, happier codebase.
+It also reports to [codecov](https://about.codecov.io/) and [codeclimate quality](https://codeclimate.com/quality/) to help you have a healthier, easier to evolve codebase.

  - - -